Feelpe/restaurantSystem-frontend/README.md

 # Restaurant System

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was available in [Restaurant System](https://restaurantmenu.vercel.app/).

+The idea for this project is to build a system for a restaurant, with login for clients and employees.\
+For the clients a menu and for the employers a system for noting tables and requests.

 ## Run the Project